c373/dog-api-clone/README.md

 A more involved solution that I've been thinking about would be to modify the random number generation function to accept weighted parameters that are adjusted with each number that is generated to help guide it's output to try and avoid generating duplicates as much as possible.

-If I can  pull it off, I might be able to break the total range of possible random numbers into subsections that I can then use concurrently to generate as many random numbers as I want as fast as the processor can go with minimal collisions and optimal efficiency.
+If I can  pull it off, I might be able to break the total range of possible random numbers into subsections that I can then use to concurrently generate the random numbers as fast as the processor can go with minimal collisions and optimal efficiency.

 It's just a thought at this point.